El Tovar Hotel: History

 The Santa Fe Railway initially planned for a relatively small hotel, but increased the size in view of increasing traffic to the Grand Canyon.
 The site was an area of 20 acre granted by the U.S. Government for use as a train terminal.
 The design was carried out by the railroad's architect Charles Whittlesey, of Topeka, Kansas and was projected to cost $250,000 to build.
-Rejecting an initial plan to call it the "Bright Angel Tavern", the tradition of using Spanish names for Harvey hotels was continued for the new hotel.
-Since the name of the canyon's discoverer, García López de Cárdenas, was given to an existing Harvey Hotel, the hotel was named after Pedro de Tovar (or de Tovar), who had reported rumors of a large river in the area, inspiring the Cárdenas expedition.
+Rejecting an initial plan to call it the "Bright Angel Tavern", the tradition of using Spanish names for Harvey House hotels was continued for the new hotel.
+Since the name of the first European to see the canyon, García López de Cárdenas, was given to an existing Harvey Hotel, the hotel was named after Pedro de Tovar, who had reported rumors of a large river in the area, inspiring the Cárdenas expedition.

 The hotel was built as a "destination resort", providing a high level of comfort and luxury standing literally on the edge of the wilderness, 20 ft from the rim of the canyon.
-The El Tovar was one of the first such hotels in national parks, part of a trend in which railroads would build large hotels in newly-accessible scenic locations like Yellowstone and Glacier National Parks, stimulating tourist traffic, necessarily railborne, to those destinations.
-The railroads consciously employed architectural design in keeping with the image they wished to convey, a superficially rustic resort that provided a comfortable retreat.
+The El Tovar was one of the first such hotels in national parks, part of a trend in which railroads would build large hotels in newly-accessible scenic locations like Yellowstone and Glacier National Parks, stimulating necessarily railborne tourist traffic to those destinations.
+The railroads consciously employed architectural design in keeping with the image they wished to convey: a superficially rustic resort offering a comfortable retreat.

 Roosevelt returned to stay at the El Tovar in 1911, and again in 1913, writing a book about his 1913 trip.

+The Hotel was featured in the 1983 film, National Lampoon's Vacation.